Information for Employers

 Non-BC students, including recent graduates of Boston College, may not be hired through the online PeopleSoft HR process.
-The Hire Form used to hire these students as well as instructions on how to complete this form can be found on the Human Resources Service Center (HRSC) website.
+The Hire Form used to hire these students can be found on the Human Resources Forms page.
 If hired for the first time, they will also need to complete their Form I-9 and Payroll Form Statement at the HRSC.
 Wages and hours are governed by the same guidelines and policies applicable to BC students.

 Hourly paid student employees are paid for actual hours worked.
 They are not paid for lunch breaks, sick days (during the academic year), holidays, or as a result of any emergency closing or early dismissal.

 Student employees who work six consecutive hours that day/shift are entitled to a 30 minute unpaid meal break.
 According to Massachusetts law, an employee may waive the right to a half-hour meal break per six hours of work, but in such cases an employer should document day-by-day with the employee’s signature, or on an open-ended basis for which the employee signs once when the employee chooses to waive the right to the half-hour meal break.
 It is up to the department whether to allow the employee to work through the meal break; and, if permitted, the employee has to be paid for the time worked.